csinva/hierarchical-dnn-interpretations/readme.md

 Official code for using / reproducing ACD from the paper "[Hierarchical interpretations for neural network predictions](https://openreview.net/pdf?id=SkEqro0ctQ)" (ICLR 2019).
-This code produces hierarchical interpretations for different types of trained neural networks in pytorch.
+This code produces hierarchical interpretations for any type of neural network trained in pytorch.

 *Note: this repo is actively maintained.
 For any questions please file an issue.*